Israel searches for traces of Hamas in raid of key Gaza hospital packed with patients

 A TRICKLE OF FUEL FOR AID WORKERS

-About two thirds of the territory’s 2.3 million people have fled their homes — and most are now squeezed into the southern part of the narrow coastal strip.

-Conditions there have been deteriorating, as bombardment continues to level buildings.
+Conditions in southern Gaza have been deteriorating as bombardment continues to level buildings.
 Residents say bread is scarce and supermarket shelves are bare.
 Families cook on wood fires for lack of fuel.
 Central electricity and running water have been out for weeks across Gaza.

 After refusing to allow fuel into Gaza since the war’s start, saying it would be diverted to Hamas, Israeli defense officials early Wednesday let in some 24,000 liters (6,340 gallons).